 Thinking about going Volunteering in Costa Rica?

-Whether you’re taking a gap year, volunteering abroad or just looking for a worthwhile holiday with a difference, embarking on IVHQ’s 2020 / 2021 Costa Rica volunteer program offers a meaningful way to explore Central America while making a genuine impact in the local community.
+Whether you’re taking a gap year, volunteering abroad or just looking for a worthwhile holiday with a difference, embarking on IVHQ’s 2022 or 2023 Costa Rica volunteer program offers a meaningful way to explore Central America while making a genuine impact in the local community.

 Volunteering in Costa Rica with IVHQ is an excellent opportunity for volunteers to provide hands-on support to community development projects while being immersed in the local culture alongside other international volunteers.